DFINITY-Education/protocol-design/module-3.md

 Note that these modules may each serve as independent protocols for other applications to build on top of, they are not necessarily bank-specific.

 ## Your Task
 In this exercise, you will implement the aforementioned libraries for the bank to use.
-You’ll need to use your understanding of the bank's operations to ensure that the libraries are leverages successfully.
+You’ll need to use your understanding of the bank's operations to ensure that the libraries are leveraged successfully.

 ### Code Understanding
 After navigating to the [bank/](./bank), let’s take a look at the code in _src/bank/Main.mo_.
 You will find the expected methods `getTotalSupply`, `getBalance`, `deposit`, `withdraw`, and `transfer` are all fully implemented.
 You will also see that the `Database` and `Permissions` classes are initialized: